 This program is articulated with other UH Community College Automotive programs.
 Students should plan to enroll in all the Automotive Technology program courses offered each semester in order to earn the desired certificate or degree in the shortest time possible.
 Students are strongly encouraged to consult with an academic advisor to help them plan the best path for reaching their academic goals.

 The cost of tools and supplies for the program is approximately $2,500.
 This cost can vary considerably, depending on where the student chooses to buy tools and supplies.

 Applicants will be admitted into the Automotive Technology program on a “first applied, first qualified” basis.
 Students must maintain a valid driver’s license throughout the course of study.

-A GPA of 2.0 or higher in all AMT courses is needed to meet graduation requirements.
+A grade of "C" or higher in all AMT courses is needed to meet graduation requirements.

 Program Student Learning Outcomes (PSLOs) approved 04/30/2015:

 - Demonstrate technical proficiency in entry-level skills for employment in the automotive service field or related areas.